What is URL Encoder?

 Scenario 02Special characters in search queries

-name=John Doe&email=john@example.com
+name=John Doe&[email protected]

 name%3DJohn%20Doe%26email%3Djohn%40example.com